-The 10th annual Dublin Irish Festival Academy is returning this summer as a warm-up to the Festival.
+The 13th annual Dublin Irish Festival Academy is returning this summer as a warm-up to the Festival.
 A variety of classes will be offered that highlight Irish music and culture.

-- All students must be 12 years of age or older to participate in Academy classes
+- All students must be 12 years of age or older to participate in Academy classes or receive prior approval

 - Classes are all $50 per person, and include a one-day Festival admission ticket ($10 value)